Ethan76167/TRIA.OS-Difficulty-List/Guidelines.md

 2. **Kneeling Shore** by Tac_taillike [10148804609/kneeling] [https://www.youtube.com/watch?v=kEGJxiDmx6Y]

 -- GENERAL GUIDELINES
-1. The entry for new submissions must be a recognized map of TRIA.
+1. The entry for new submissions must be a recognized map made **for** TRIA.os.
-2. Maps must not be a challenge or buff to an already existing map.
+2. Maps must not be a buff to an already existing map.
-3. Entries being submitted must be QUALITY maps (No layout maps please).
-4. No joke maps.
+3. No joke maps.
-5. The admins have the right to reject your submissions based on varying factors.
+4. The admins have the right to reject your submissions based on varying factors.
-6. If a map is currently broken and is seeking fixes, please label the map as (BROKEN) before the Map Name, also **bold** formatted.
+5. If a map is currently broken and is seeking fixes, please label the map as (BROKEN) before the Map Name, also **bold** formatted.
-7. Should you be unsure of a map's worthiness to be added, reach out to us in the official Discord.
+6. Should you be unsure of a map's worthiness to be added, reach out to us in the official Discord.
+7. The ID should be the official ID uploaded by one of the map's creators.
+8. The map should be verified possible.

 -- FORMAT GUIDELINES
 1. If there are multiple creators, please list your team name instead.